TolgaKara/JobsFinder/README.md

 It is a 🤖 Bot which can create automatically a cv and cover letter.
 Also its searching by keywords for the job postings.
 In the first state its tailored down to my needs and maybe later on with some contribution I will make it dynamic.

+I don't take any responsibility if the account you use gets banned.
+I will use a **VPN**.

 - [JobsFinder](#jobsfinder)
   - [:package: Installation](#package-installation)
   - [:unicorn: Demo](#unicorn-demo)